NATO phonetic alphabet: Before World War II

+During World War II

 Throughout World War II, many nations used their own versions of a spelling alphabet.
 The US adopted the Joint Army/Navy radiotelephony alphabet during 1941 to standardize systems among all branches of its armed forces.
 The US alphabet became known as Able Baker after the words for A and B. The Royal Air Force adopted one similar to the United States one during World War II as well.
 Other British forces adopted the RAF radio alphabet, which is similar to the phonetic alphabet used by the Royal Navy during World War I. At least two of the terms are sometimes still used by UK civilians to spell words over the phone, namely F for Freddie and S for Sugar.

 To enable the US, UK, and Australian armed forces to communicate during joint operations, in 1943 the CCB (Combined Communications Board; the combination of US and UK upper military commands) modified the US military's Joint Army/Navy alphabet for use by all three nations, with the result being called the US-UK spelling alphabet.
 It was defined in one or more of CCBP-1: Combined Amphibious Communications Instructions, CCBP3: Combined Radiotelephone (R/T) Procedure, and CCBP-7: Combined Communication Instructions.
 The CCB alphabet itself was based on the US Joint Army/Navy spelling alphabet.
 The CCBP (Combined Communications Board Publications) documents contain material formerly published in US Army Field Manuals in the 24-series.
 Several of these documents had revisions, and were renamed.
 For instance, CCBP3-2 was the second edition of CCBP3.

 During World War II, the US military conducted significant research into spelling alphabets.
 Major F. D. Handy, directorate of Communications in the Army Air Force (and a member of the working committee of the Combined Communications Board), enlisted the help of Harvard University's Psycho-Acoustic Laboratory, asking them to determine the most successful word for each letter when using "military interphones in the intense noise encountered in modern warfare."
 He included lists from the US, Royal Air Force, Royal Navy, British Army, AT&T, Western Union, RCA Communications, and that of the International Telecommunications Convention.
 According to a report on the subject:

 The results showed that many of the words in the military lists had a low level of intelligibility, but that most of the deficiencies could be remedied by the judicious selection of words from the commercial codes and those tested by the laboratory.
 In a few instances where none of the 250 words could be regarded as especially satisfactory, it was believed possible to discover suitable replacements.
 Other words were tested and the most intelligible ones were compared with the more desirable lists.
 A final NDRC list was assembled and recommended to the CCB.